FreseEnzo/PID-DRL/README.md

 # PIBIC_Dofbot
-Scientific initiation project
-Theme: Experiment in Control of Robotic Manipulators Using Deep Learning
+Experiment in Control of Robotic Manipulators Using Deep Reinforcement Learning